marlonliu/DivAssist/README.md

 * Predictions was further implemented

 ### How We Split the Work
 1. Marlon Liu, Joshua Liu, and Paulo Nascimento formed a group to work on user registration and authentication, and the user's homepage.
-Merge branch 'master' of github.com:marlonliu/DivAssist

    Marlon:
    - the backend for structure for user authentication.
 Mainly registration forms and how these forms will be handled.
    - the navigation logic between pages